makgolanethandy/se-assignment-6-introduction-to-python-makgolanethandy/README.md

 1. Python Basics:
    - What is Python, and what are some of its key features that make it popular among developers?
 Provide examples of use cases where Python is particularly effective.

+   - Python- One of the most popular programming languages.
+   - Features-Free and open source, Community support, standard library, easy to code, easy to read(https://www.geeksforgeeks.org/python-features/).
+   - Python is used in data science and data analytics.
+Numerical computation are done using the library known as Numpy.

 2. Installing Python:
    - Describe the steps to install Python on your operating system (Windows, macOS, or Linux).
 Include how to verify the installation and set up a virtual environment.

+   - Search  https://www.python.org/downloads/ on your web browser
+   - Select Python version to download
+   - Click on Install now
+   - Select Customize installation and proceed.
+   - Click on the Add Path check box, it will set the Python path automatically on your environmental path
+   - Continue until installation is done

+   - To verify Installation:
+      - Open python
+      - Write the command :python --version
+      - This should return the version of python installed in your computer system

+   - To set up virtaul environment
+      -  OPEN Python and write the below commands:
+         - mkdir Myproject
+         - cd Myproject
+         - python<version>-m venv env e.g python3.8 -m venv env

 3. Python Syntax and Semantics:
    - Write a simple Python program that prints "Hello, World!" to the console.
 Explain the basic syntax elements used in the program.

+   -print ("Hello, World!")

+      - print()=outputs data to the console
+      - ""(closed quotation)- used to represent text

 4. Data Types and Variables:
    - List and describe the basic data types in Python.
 Write a short script that demonstrates how to create and use variables of different data types.

+   - Data types-
+      - Text Type:	str
+         - print ("Hello, World!")
+      - Numeric Types:	int, float,
+         - x = 20
+      - Sequence Types:	list, tuple
+         - x = ["apple", "banana", "cherry"]
+      - Boolean Type:	bool
+         - x = True

 5. Control Structures:
    - Explain the use of conditional statements and loops in Python.
 Provide examples of an `if-else` statement and a `for` loop.